xgubenko/QandA/README.md

 One to ask a specific question and the other option is to add questions and their answers

 Therefore the following restrictions apply:
-  * A Question is a String with max 255 chars
+  - A Question is a String with max 255 chars
-  * An Answer is a String with max 255 chars
+  - An Answer is a String with max 255 chars
-  * A Question can have multiple answers (like bullet points)
+  - A Question can have multiple answers (like bullet points)
-  * If the user asks a question it has to be exactly the same as entered ñ no ìbest matchî.
+  - If the user asks a question it has to be exactly the same as entered ‚Äì no ‚Äúbest match‚Äù.
-  * If the user asks a question which is not stored yet the program should print ìthe answer to life, universe and everything is 42î according to ìThe hitchhikers guide to the Galaxyî
+  - If the user asks a question which is not stored yet the program should print ‚Äúthe answer to life, universe and everything is 42‚Äù according to ‚ÄúThe hitchhikers guide to the Galaxy‚Äù
-  * If the user asks a question which is  stored the program should print all answers to that question.
+  - If the user asks a question which is  stored the program should print all answers to that question.
 Every Answer in a separate line
-  * Adding a question looks like:
+  - adding a question looks like:
-    ** <question>? ì<answer1>î ì<answer2>î ì<answerX>î
+    - <question>? ‚Äú<answer1>‚Äù ‚Äú<answer2>‚Äù ‚Äú<answerX>‚Äù
-    ** Char ì?î is the separator between question and answers ** Every Question needs to have at least one answer but can have unlimited answers all inside of char ì
+    - Char ‚Äú?‚Äù is the separator between question and answers
+    - Every Question needs to have at least one answer but can have unlimited answers all inside of char ‚Äú
-  * Provide tests for the functionality described in 1)
+  - Provide tests
-  * Provide the source code on any GIT repo worldwide (GITLAB, GITHUB, whatever you prefer and/or use)
+  - Provide the source code on any GIT repo worldwide (GITLAB, GITHUB, whatever you prefer and/or use)
-  * No other restrictions apply
+  - No other restrictions apply

 # Examples

-  * Adding a question:
+  - Adding a question:
-    > What is Peters favorite food? ìPizzaî ìSpaghettiî ìIce creamî
+    - What is Peters favorite food? ‚ÄúPizza‚Äù ‚ÄúSpaghetti‚Äù ‚ÄúIce cream‚Äù

-  * Asking a question which is in the system:
+  - Asking a question which is in the system:
-    > What is Peters favorite food?
+    - What is Peters favorite food?
-      ** Answers will be
+      - Answers will be
-         ** Pizza
+        - Pizza
-         ** Spaghetti
+        - Spaghetti
-         ** Ice cream
+        - Ice cream

-  * Asking a question which is not in the system:
+  - Asking a question which is not in the system:
-    > When is Peters birthday?
+    - When is Peters birthday?
-      ** Answer will be
+      - Answer will be
-         ** the answer to life, universe and everything is 42
+        - the answer to life, universe and everything is 42